NeuroSML/BARTharm/README.md

 ### Troubleshooting the outcome

 Residual noise chains can be used to examine MCMC convergence and evaluate whether the chosen number of Gibbs samples (`num_iter`) or the burn in (`burn_in`) are adequate.
-You can plot the chain as follows
+You can plot the chain as follows:

 ```
 load("results/sigma_out_<OutcomeName>.RData")